ZerioDev/Music-bot/README.md

 A complete code to download for a music bot.
 Using a module (discord-player) 🎧

 Looking for a code for a music bot ?
 This fully open source code is made for your !
-Warning, this code uses the v12 of the Discord.js module.
+Warning, this code uses the v12 of the discord.js module.
 Previous versions such as (11.5.1, 11.5.0 or other) will not be supported.

+### ⚡ Installation

 Well, let's start by downloading the code.
 Go to the folder `config` then the file `config.json`.